Aliases for GABRA5 Gene

 GeneCards Summary for GABRA5 Gene

 GABRA5 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 5) is a Protein Coding gene.
-Diseases associated with GABRA5 include angelman syndrome and prader-willi syndrome.
+Diseases associated with GABRA5 include childhood absence epilepsy and angelman syndrome.
 Among its related pathways are Akt Signaling and Apoptosis Pathway.
 GO annotations related to this gene include receptor activity and chloride channel activity.
 An important paralog of this gene is GABRA4.

 UniProtKB/Swiss-Prot for GABRA5 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel

 GABAA receptors are members of the Cys-loop family of ligand-gated ion channels, responsible for mediating the inhibitory effects of GABA alongside GABAB and GABAC receptors.
 They are pentameric proteins, consisting of 5 subunits belonging to different families.